Setaria incrassata (Hochst.) Hack.

 Comparable liveweight gains to those achieved from other grasses.
 Mostly used for cattle production, but is also grazed by sheep.

-Stubble is gradually reduced by grazing, before cutting remaining material to about 10 cm.
-The crop can be started at any time during the growing season when soil moisture is likely to be adequate for the 60-90 days it takes for the crop to develop, and before the likelihood of frost damage to the developing crop.
-Best crops are achieved using irrigation and an initial application of 100 kg/ha N, although lower rates of N (30-50 kg/ha) can be used if moisture is likely to be limiting.
+The crop can be started at any time during the growing season when soil moisture is likely to be adequate for the 60‒90 days it takes for the crop to develop, and before the likelihood of frost damage to the developing crop.
+Early management of a stand intended for a seed crop might involve gradually reducing stubble by grazing and then cutting remaining material to about 10 cm.
+Best crops are achieved using irrigation and an initial application of 100 kg/ha N, although lower rates of N (30‒50 kg/ha) can be used if moisture is likely to be limiting.
 Seed is ready to harvest when it feels gritty and the colour changes from purplish green to light green.
-Seed reaches a peak of ripeness over a period of 4-10 days, after which it readily falls.
+Seed reaches a peak of ripeness over a period of 4‒10 days, after which it readily falls.
 Timing of harvest is therefore crucial.
-With good summer rainfall , yields in the order of 200-300 kg/ha/year can be expected from two harvests in a season, and up to 390 kg/ha have been obtained.
+With good summer rainfall, yields in the order of 200‒300 kg/ha/year can be expected from two harvests in a season, and up to 390 kg/ha have been obtained.
 Presentation yields of about 600 kg/ha/crop have been measured, with potential (total) yields of over double this figure.
 Direct heading is most common although swathing and pick-up with a draper front header has been used to great effect by specialist seed producers.

 No information available.